 10. Track results of various campaigns.

 11. Follow up to provide assistance, especially for event-based campaigns.

 Common Peer-to-Peer Problems

-As these campaigns typically run alongside annual campaigns and other programs, it’s vital to carefully separate peer-to-peer fundraising results from other fundraising activities without creating information silos.
+Since these campaigns typically run alongside annual campaigns and other programs, it’s vital to carefully separate peer-to-peer fundraising results from other fundraising activities without creating information silos.
 That’s a particularly challenging feat when using manual tracking methods.